Skyfighter64/ALUP-Lightshow/README.md

 Github might have issues displaying these images correctly.
 See `./arrangements/linear.bmp` for unblurry version.

+**NOTE**: Linear arrangements can also be produced programmatically without the use of bitmaps.
+See `lightshow/arrangement.py > class Arrangement > Linear()`

 ### Example arrangement bitmap for a custom zig-zag pattern:
 <img src="./arrangements/zigzag.bmp" alt="Zig-zag arrangement" width=400  style="image-rendering: pixelated; image-rendering: crisp-edges;">

 Github might have issues displaying these images correctly.
 See `./arrangements/zigzag.bmp` for unblurry version.

+## Generate Lightshows from programs:
+To create a lightshow from a custom python program, import `lightshow/lightshow.py` into your script and create a lightshow object.
+Write your custom ALUP frames and ALUP devices into the respective arrays and call `lightshow.toJson()` to convert it into a JSON file.

 ## Manual Lightshow Configuration:
+Light shows can also be written manually by hand.
+To do so:
 Define a json file with:
 - a list of devices
 - a list of frames with ascending timestamps in milliseconds